 Help Professor Jonathon Pines, Head of the Division of Cancer Biology, and his team research and further our understanding of how cancer develops when the complex process of cell division goes wrong by using the lattice light sheet microscope.

-This year, the ICR will be the first research organisation in the UK to acquire a lattice light sheet microscope.
+The ICR is the first research organisation in the UK to acquire a lattice light sheet microscope

 Studying exactly how cells maintain the stability of the genome during normal cell division is critical to understand the development and evolution of cancer, and to open up new approaches to treatment.
 This is a key aspect of our new five-year research strategy.